Templates

 Government's standard process, terms and conditions.
 To be used with ROI template.

-To be used with ROI template
+To be used with the ROI template.

 A Request for Proposal (RFP) is a formal request asking suppliers to propose how their goods or services or works can achieve a specific outcome, and includes their prices.
 An agency may be open to innovative ways of achieving any requested outcome/s.
 Use the Request for Proposal (RFP) template to help you outline the requirements and desired outcomes of the procurement.